 Avraham Avinu was the one who began to fix the sin of Adam.
 There became a need for a teacher after the sin, so he made for himself an outer teacher, therefore, he went to Shem and Ever.
-But he also had an inner teacher, just like Adam had: his two kidneys advised him.
+But he also had an inner teacher, just like Avraham who had his two kidneys advise him.